 - Collection and approval of all shift requests and time-off requests from the staff you supervise.

-- Working in conjunction with the five Conference Managers (responsible for various functional areas of the Conferences program) to make sure that your Conference Assistants are fulfilling all of their responsibilities.
+- Working in conjunction with the four to five Conference Managers (responsible for various functional areas of the Conferences program) to make sure that your Conference Assistants are fulfilling all of their responsibilities.

 - Interacting with conference clients to ensure that their needs are being met by their assigned Conference Assistant.
 This includes being present at both check-ins and check-outs to facilitate smooth transitions in and out of Emory by conference groups.